elibroftw/discord-bot/README.md

         - !v -  # decrease volume by 10
     - Leave Voice chat (!leave, !disconnect, !unsummon, !desummon, !dismiss)
 - Investing Tools
-    - Get price of a ticker (!ticker <ticker>)
+    - Get the price of a stock (!stock <ticker>)
     - Add shares to portfolio (!buy <ticker> <cost_per_share> <shares> <commission_fee=0>)
     - Remove shares from portfolio (!sell <ticker> <price_per_share> <shares> <commission_fee=0>)
     - View your portfolio (!holdings <to_dm=False>)
     - Get a copy of your portfolio/transactions (!dlholdings <to_dm=True>)
+- Games (!games)
+    - Tic-Tac-Toe (Difficulty is impossible)
+        - Use !ttt to start a match
+    - Shift (!shift)
+        - A game my friend and I made (sends a link to the chat)
+- Youtube Search
+    - Search for a video (!yt, !youtube)
+    - See "Listen to Music" for playing songs from YouTube

-- Twitter search (rework pending)
+- Twitter (DISABLED; Rework pending)
-- Admin uses
-    - clearing (!clear int)
-    - Can clear up to 100 messages in chat (needs Admin obviously)
-    - Banning (!ban nick/username)
-    - Get creation date of user (!created_at, !create_date, query is optional)
+    - Get the latest tweet from a user (!twitter <user>)
+    - Search for a twitter user (!tu_search <query>)

 # Future
 - Set and get invite codes (currently only gets my invite code)